-Defcredit's Board currently consists of seven independent non-executive Directors, all of whom were elected by members.
+Defcredit's Board currently consists of seven independent non-executive Directors, all of whom were elected by members or appointed by the Board.
 The Chief Executive Officer of Defcredit is Secretary to the Board.
 This appointment carries no entitlement to a vote on Board matters.